-A major challenge faced by the model search techniques and hardware/algorithm co-designs is the vast search-space.
-As Fig. \ref{fig::codesign} shows, the explorations can be performed for (i) ML models (i.e., NAS) \cite{han2020survey}, (ii) compression strategies (e.g., automated pruning and quantization) \cite{he2018amc}, (iii) mappings of a model on the given hardware \cite{parashar2019timeloop, dave2020dmazerunner, yang2018dnn}, and (iv) specifications of the hardware accelerator \cite{kwon2019understanding, dave2020dmazerunner}.
-The explorations of (i) and (ii) directly impact the model size and accuracy, while search optimizations for (iii) and (iv) lead to the resultant performance and energy-efficiency of the accelerator for a given model.
-Among these exploration spaces, NAS techniques can be significantly time-consuming (several GPU days \cite{han2020survey}), followed by the automated model compression (e.g., \cite{he2018amc}).
-Therefore, the resultant joint space for value-aware NAS and value-aware hardware/model co-designs is many-folded.
-It may require rethinking the search and co-design process for the joint optimizations that can truly lead to hardware-optimized compact models.
+A major challenge faced by the model search techniques and automated accelerator/model co-designs is the vast search space.
+As Fig. \ref{fig::codesign} shows, explorations can be performed for (i) ML models (i.e., NAS) \cite{han2020survey}, (ii) compression strategies (e.g., automated pruning and quantization) \cite{he2018amc}, (iii) mappings of models on accelerators \cite{parashar2019timeloop, dave2020dmazerunner}, and (iv) specifications of hardware accelerators \cite{kwon2019understanding, dave2020dmazerunner}.
+The explorations of (i) and (ii) directly impact compression and accuracy, while search optimizations for (iii) and (iv) affect the performance and energy-efficiency of the accelerator for given models.
+Among these exploration spaces, NAS can be significantly time-consuming (several GPU days \cite{han2020survey}), followed by automated model compression (e.g., \cite{he2018amc}).
+Therefore, the resultant joint space for value-aware NAS and accelerator/model co-designs is many-folded.
+So, it may require notable efforts for developing automated exploration of co-designs that can obtain extremely efficient and accelerator-friendly compact models.